centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ##### Technical details

-This article describes how Centreon SSH Connector allow much gain on SSH check execution.
+This article describes how Centreon SSH Connector can greatly improve SSH check execution.

-One major CPU-intensive and long operation in a SSH environment is the key exchange and verification mechanism.
-This operation occurs when a SSH session is started between two hosts.
-After this step all exchange operations are using far less resources.
+One major CPU-intensive and long operation in an SSH environment is the key exchange and verification mechanism.
+This operation occurs when an SSH session is started between two hosts.
+After this step, all exchange operations use far less resources.

-Centreon SSH Connector take advantage of this fact and maintain semi-permanent connection with hosts to which it had to connect to.
-This way if multiple checks are performed on the same host, where "check_by_ssh" opens one session for each check, Centreon Connector SSH only opens one session.
-However this does not limit the number of concurrent checks on a host, as the SSH protocol allows multiple channels to be opened on the same session.
-Therefore if multiple checks are run on the same host simultaneously, they are executed concurrently but with separate execution environment.
+Centreon SSH Connector takes advantage of this fact and maintains a semi-permanent connection with hosts to which it has to connect.
+This way, if multiple checks are performed on the same host, where "check_by_ssh" opens one session for each check, Centreon Connector SSH only opens one session.
+However this does not limit the number of concurrent checks on a host, as the SSH protocol allows multiple channels to be opened in the same session.
+Therefore, if multiple checks are run on the same host simultaneously, they are executed concurrently, but with a separate execution environment.

 ### Perl connector

-Centreon Perl Connector is a free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
+Centreon Perl Connector is free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution of Perl scripts when used along Centreon Engine.
+It speeds up execution of Perl scripts when used with Centreon Engine.

 #### Installation

 Centreon recommends using its official packages.
-Most of Centreon’ endorsed software are available as RPM packages.
+Most of Centreon’s endorsed software is available as RPM packages.

 Run the following commands as privileged user: